Marina del Rey, California: Geography

-The harbor and the unincorporated residential and business community of Marina del Rey is bounded on all sides by the city of Los Angeles.
-The beach-style homes, on the inner portion of the coastal strand and the beach (see photo), west of the harbor, are within the city limits of Los Angeles, but share the same zip code as Marina del Rey.
-The name of this coastal strand that surrounds an estuarine inlet known as the Ballona Lagoon Marine Preserve is called the Marina Peninsula.
-The city street, Via Dolce, forms the boundary between Los Angeles and the unincorporated area of Los Angeles County, known as Marina del Rey.
+The harbor and the unincorporated residential and business community of Marina del Rey are bounded on all sides by the city of Los Angeles.
+The beach-style homes, on the inner portion of the coastal strand and the beach, west of the harbor, are within the city limits of Los Angeles, but share the same ZIP code as Marina del Rey.
+The name of this coastal strand (surrounding an estuarine inlet known as the Ballona Lagoon Marine Preserve) is the Marina Peninsula.
+The city street, Via Dolce, forms the boundary between Los Angeles and the unincorporated area of Los Angeles County known as Marina del Rey.

 According to the United States Census Bureau, Marina del Rey has an area of 1.5 sqmi.
 Nine-tenths of a square mile (2.2 km^{2}) is land and 0.6 sqmi is water (40.91%).